loso-nd/phase-3-ruby-method-parameters/README.md

 # Method Parameters

-## Overview

-We'll cover how to define a method, and how to add and use parameters within methods.

-## Objectives
+## Learning Goals

 - Describe how parameters reference actual values supplied to a method
 - Define methods that accept single parameters
 - Define methods that accept multiple parameters
 - Invoke a method with all required parameters
 - Use a method's parameters within the body of the method

+## Introduction

+We'll cover how to define a method, and how to add and use parameters within methods.

 ## Video